Skip to Content

 Amazon Rating: 4.5/5

-Set against the backdrop of the Great Famine and the struggle for Irish independence, the novel chronicles the resilience and fortitude of the O’Malley clan as they face hardship, loss, and persecution.
+Against the backdrop of the Great Famine and the fight for Irish independence, the novel captures the strength and resilience of the O’Malley clan as they endure hardship, loss, and persecution.

 The Irishman’s Daughter